GearedForFear/gff_modding_sdk/base_game/scripts/cameras_&_ui/README.md

 ## main.gd
 extends Control<br>
-This is the Script for the root Node of [main.tscn](/base_game/scenes/cameras_&_ui/main.tscn).
+This is the Script of the root Node of [main.tscn](/base_game/scenes/cameras_&_ui/main.tscn).
 It controls the main menu.

 ### Properties
 | Type | Name |